Skip to main content

 Initialize RichText with the richtext.Richtext constructor.
 The constructor takes two parameters:

-• an object with configuration properties.
-See the full list here
+• a configuration object with the editor properties.
+See the full list of properties below

 index.html